brotkrueml/form-country-select/Documentation/Introduction/Index.rst

    compatible version for TYPO3 v13+.
 However, the current version will receive bug fixes as long as the LTS version is supported by the community.

+   Have also a look into the :ref:`migration` chapter when you upgrade from an older version.

 The extension provides a form element for the :ref:`TYPO3 Form Framework
 <ext_form:introduction>` which displays a select box with all countries from the
 `ISO 3166-1`_ standard.
 The country list is localised according to the language